What's in the new Texas voting rights overhaul - News Break

 A uniform code

 The provision is a response to officials in and around Houston, which makes up the bulk of Harris County.
-In 2020, election officials there opened around-the-clock early voting centers and drive-thru centers to help alleviate the strain of long lines amid a global pandemic.
+In 2020, election officials there opened round-the-clock early voting centers and drive-through centers to help alleviate the strain of long lines amid a global pandemic.

 A later provision specifically bars election officials from creating, altering, modifying, waiving or suspending any election rule mandated by state law.
 That would limit the authority some clerks and county judges used last year to alter rules in the midst of a crisis like, say, a global pandemic.